300.1 PURPOSE AND SCOPE

-Force shall not be used by a deputy to (Executive Law § 840):
+Force shall not be used by an deputy (Executive Law § 840):

-- Extract an item from the anus or vagina of a subject without a warrant, except where exigent circumstances are present.
+- To extract an item from the anus or vagina of a subject without a warrant, except where exigent circumstances are present.

-- Coerce a confession from a subject in custody.
+- To coerce a confession from a subject in custody.

-- Obtain blood, saliva, urine, or other bodily fluid or cells from an individual for scientific testing in lieu of a court order where required.
+- To obtain blood, saliva, urine, or other bodily fluid or cells from an individual for scientific testing in lieu of a court order where required.

 300.3.3 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE